AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualified_Interface/content.rst

 Software Level
 ==============

-For level C, GNATcoverage produces statement coverage data when using the option --level=stmt.
+For level C, GNATcoverage produces statement coverage data when using the option :literal:`--level=stmt`.

-For level B, GNATcoverage produces statement coverage data *and* decision coverage data when using option --level=stmt+decision.
+For level B, GNATcoverage produces statement coverage data *and* decision coverage data when using option :literal:`--level=stmt+decision`.

-For level A, GNATcoverage produces statement coverage data *and* decision coverage data *and* mcdc coverage data when using option --level=stmt+mcdc.
+For level A, GNATcoverage produces statement coverage data *and* decision coverage data *and* mcdc coverage data when using option :literal:`--level=stmt+mcdc`.

 .. _qualified-interface: